 Elective Clerkship Policies

 It is the student's responsibility to develop his/her elective program.
-The curriculum of the Loyola University Chicago Stritch School for Medicine requires satisfactory completion of a minimum of 26 weeks of approved elective clerkships over the clinical years to fulfill the requirement for the M.D. degree.
+The curriculum of the Loyola University Chicago Stritch School for Medicine requires satisfactory completion of a minimum of 26 weeks of approved elective clerkships to fulfill the requirement for the M.D. degree.
 Within the time allotted in the curriculum for elective study, a student is also responsible for fulfilling the graduation requirement for the Bioethics & Professionalism program (see Section F.)

 It is the responsibility of each student to keep track of their individual schedule as it relates to the fulfillment of elective requirements.
 Students may view their schedule online through the myLUMEN website.
 Students should check their schedule periodically to verify that applications for elective clerkships have been properly processed and as a reference for additional schedule planning.